railsuser2014/openobject-doc-book-en/source/features/outlook_thunderbird.rst

 Key points:
 -----------

-* Link between e-mail and list of partners
+* Link between e-mail and list of partners,
 * Configure messages on partners, products, etc.

 Integration benefits:
 ---------------------

-* Possibility of creating a partner directly from e-mail adress
+* Possibility of creating a partner directly from an e-mail adress

 Links:
 ------